-The arabic label is not mandatory.
-However, since English is not a widely used language in Morocco and many GOM officials and quality Control Officers are not English speakers and may not be familiar with the product at all, U.S. exporters are encouraged to provide labels in Arabic or French to prevent any confusion both during the customs clearance process or eventually for the final end-users.
-AGATT encourages U.S. exporters to include at least the following:
+The Arabic label is not mandatory and French is exceptionally mandatory.
+English is not a widely used language in Morocco and many GOM officials and quality Control Officers are not English speakers and may not be familiar with the product at all.
+Thus, U.S. exporters are encouraged to provide labels in Arabic or French to prevent any confusion both during the customs clearance process or eventually for the final end-users.
+AgAttache encourages U.S. exporters to include at least the following:

 - Name of the product

 - Net weight

 - Production date

 - Expiration date

 - List of ingredients

 - Country of Origin if deemed necessary to not mislead the consumer.

+Stick-on Labels

-Stick-on labels: They are accepted if they were on the product initially.
+They are accepted if they were on the product initially.
 Once the commodity is unloaded in Morocco any use of sticker labels must be approved and supervised by the Fraud Control Office at the Ministry of Agriculture.